sigstore/docs/content/en/about/overview.md

 ![Sigstore](sigstore-logo_horizontal-color.svg)

 **Sigstore is an open source project for improving software supply chain security.
-The Sigstore framework and tooling empowers software developers and consumers to securely sign and verify software artifacts such as release files, container images, binaries, software bills of materials (SBOMs), and more.
+The Sigstore services and tooling empowers software developers and consumers to securely sign and verify software artifacts such as release files, container images, binaries, software bills of materials (SBOMs), and more.
 Signatures are generated with ephemeral signing keys so there's no need to manage keys.
 Signing events are recorded in a tamper-resistant public log so software developers can audit signing events.**

 The project is backed by the Open Source Security Foundation (OpenSSF) under the Linux Foundation, with contributions from Google, Red Hat, Chainguard, GitHub and Purdue University.
 It is 100% open source and free to use for all developers and software providers.
 The Sigstore community develops and maintains tools to simplify code signing and verification, and also operates a public-good, non-profit service to improve the open source software supply chain.